Tierra Amarilla, New Mexico: Tierra Amarilla Grant

-The Tierra Amarilla Grant was created in 1832 by the Mexican government for Manuel Martinez and settlers from Abiquiu.
+The Tierra Amarilla Land Grant was created in 1832 by the Mexican government for Manuel Martinez and settlers from Abiquiu.
 The land grant encompassed a more general area than the contemporary community known as Tierra Amarilla.
 The grant holders were unable to maintain a permanent settlement due to "raids by Utes, Navajos and Jicarilla Apaches" until early in the 1860s.
 In 1860 the United States Congress confirmed the land grant as a private grant, rather than a community grant, due to mistranslated and concealed documents.
 Although a land patent for the grant required the completion of a geographical survey before issuance, some of Manuel Martinez' heirs began to sell the land to Anglo speculators.
 In 1880 Thomas Catron sold some of the grant to the Denver and Rio Grande Railway for the construction of their San Juan line and a service center at Chama.
 By 1883 Catron had consolidated the deeds he held for the whole of the grant sans the original villages and their associated fields.
 In 1950, the descendants of the original grant holders' court petitions to reclaim communal land were rebuked.